quantumx-apps/filebrowserDocs/content/en/docs/Getting Started/Migration/configuration.md

 ### 1. Export Current Settings

-If running original FileBrowser, note your current settings:
+If you are running original FileBrowser, note your current settings:

 ```bash
 # Check command-line flags